Aimeedeer/bigannouncement/doc/hacklog.md

 building and using the js-ipfs tools, probably because she doesn't understand the npm tooling well.

-Aimee ran into a bug with Fleek:
+Aimee ran into a number of bugs with Fleek's UI, where it was returning 404s unexpectedly.

+One scenario in which this happened:

 - Create a Fleek project called bigannouncement
 - Create another project called fooannouncement (I forget the actual name)